Lusito/web-ext-translator/README.md

   - The markdown preview even replaces placeholders with their respective example.
 - It allows users of the online editor to easily load translations from a ZIP file or a Github repository (even branches).
 - After changes have been done, translations can be exported to a ZIP file.
+- There's even a standalone, desktop application (see further below) you can install via npm!

 ### Advanced features for your web-extension